jdholtz/i3-restore/CONTRIBUTING.md

 Welcome!
 Thanks for considering contributing to the development of **i3-restore**.
 This guide contains useful tips and guidelines to contribute to this project.

+Please submit all changes to the `develop` branch.
+This allows for separation between new changes and the latest stable release.
+When submitting a pull request, make sure to add the change/feature to the [Upcoming](CHANGELOG.md#upcoming) section of the changelog with a reference to the pull request (this can be done after submitting the PR or separately by me).

 ## Adding To The Configuration
 Adding/modifying the configuration file is highly encouraged to increase i3-restore's compatibility with common software.
 Simply add your desired programs to the [config.example.json](config.example.json), test it, and submit a PR!